jjYBdx4IL/ajax-solnotes/README.md

     * or simply `npm run dev`
   * For prod:
     * `npm run minify` minifies css and js using [Uglify-JS](https://github.com/mishoo/UglifyJS) and [uglifycss](https://www.npmjs.com/package/uglifycss).
-    * `npm run build` will do the above, and convert and put the favicon into `build/`.
-It will also clean and recreate the build directory.
+    * `npm run build` will do the above, and it will also clean and recreate the build directory before starting.
     * `npm run prod`
     * That will enable the `--prod` flag, which in turn will redirect css and js loading to the `build/` dir where the minified css and js files get written to.
   * Use the `--help` option to display a current list of available arguments.